SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ## SEQR in a WebShop

-Add SEQR as a new payment method in the “Check out” process where the customer selects between different methods of payment.
+Add SEQR payment in your “Check out” process where your customer normally selects between payment methods.
 This is an example of a checkout that supports SEQR:

 <img src="/assets/images/seqr_webshop.png" />